 PAMELA DALEY is a retired senior vice president of General Electric Company.
 General Electric is a diversified services, technology and manufacturing company active in the fields of commercial finance, consumer finance, consumer and industrial products, energy, healthcare technology, infrastructure and transportation.
 Most recently, she served the company as senior vice president for corporate business development and prior to that as vice president and senior counsel for transactions.
 Before arriving at GE in 1989, Daley was a partner of Morgan, Lewis & Bockius in Philadelphia, where she specialized in tax-oriented financings and transactions.
 From 1982 to 1989, she was an adjunct professor at the University of Pennsylvania Law School, where she taught federal income taxation of partners and partnerships.
-Daley is a director of BlackRock, Inc. (NYSE: BLK), a global investment management company, and BG Group plc (LSE: BG), an integrated natural gas and oil company.
-Daley is a past director of the GE Foundation, General Electric Capital Corporation, GE Capital Services, Inc., and Genworth Financial, Inc. (NYSE: GNW), and a past trustee of the University of Pennsylvania and World Wildlife Fund.
-She is a member of the board of trustees of The Juilliard School and the board of overseers of the University of Pennsylvania Law School.
-She received a bachelor’s degree in romance languages and literature from Princeton University, and a law degree from the University of Pennsylvania Law School, where she was editor-in-chief of The Law Review.
+Daley is a director of BlackRock, Inc. (NYSE: BLK), a global investment management company, Pantheon (NYSE: PTHN), a pharmaceutical contract development and manufacturing organization, and SecureWorks (NASDAQ: SCWX), a global managed security service provider, and BG Group plc (LSE: BG), an integrated natural gas and oil company.
+Daley is a past director of the GE Foundation, General Electric Capital Corporation, GE Capital Services, Inc., and Genworth Financial, Inc. (NYSE: GNW), and a past trustee of the University of Pennsylvania, the World Wildlife Fund, and The Juilliard School.
+She is a member of the board of overseers of the University of Pennsylvania Law School.
+She received a bachelor’s degree in romance languages and literature from Princeton University, and a law degree from the University of Pennsylvania Law School, where she was editor-in chief of The Law Review.